mapmykidz/Mapmykidz/README.md

 - **Tabbed Interface**: Easy switching between height, weight, and BMI results
 - **Medical Guidance**: Clear advice on when to consult healthcare providers
 - **Age-Appropriate Language**: Correct medical terminology for each age group
+- **Inclusive Design**: Supports adoptive families and diverse family structures
+- **No Judgment**: Optional features with no pressure or explanation required

 ## 🚀 Quick Start